JanJeronimus/Arduino_LedShield/README.md

 5 pin connector:
 GND Resistor Dx Led VCC

-A led can be configured different ways:
+A Led can be configured different ways:
 1) Placing jumpers between
  GND and Resistor and between Led and VCC => LED testing (connected to VCC and GND) In the middle (3) is Pin Dx connected to D2 up to D9 of the Arduino.